-- Please see "Reconciliation of GAAP to Non-GAAP Financial Measures" in Annex A for additional information about our non-GAAP financial measures.
+Please see "Reconciliation of GAAP to Non-GAAP Financial Measures" in Annex A for additional information about our non-GAAP financial measures.
 Our GAAP income/(loss) from operations (EBIT) was (\$15,885) and \$41,566 in fiscal years 2023 and 2022, respectively.
-Our GAAP diluted earnings/(loss) per share (EPS) was (\$0.80) and \$0.71 in fiscal years 2023 and 2022, respectively. - Annualized recurring revenue ("ARR") is the annualized recurring value of all active revenue contracts at the end of a reporting period.
+Our GAAP diluted earnings/(loss) per share (EPS) was (\$0.80) and \$0.71 in fiscal years 2023 and 2022, respectively.
+Annualized recurring revenue ("ARR") is the annualized recurring value of all active revenue contracts at the end of a reporting period.
+It includes the following contract types: term-based

+2. Annualized recurring revenue ("ARR") is the annualized recurring value of all active revenue contracts at the end of a reporting period.
 It includes the following contract types: term-based subscription agreements, SaaS contracts, customer support contracts related to perpetual licenses, enhanced customer support contracts (enterprise support), and managed services.
 It excludes any element of the arrangement that is not expected to recur, primarily perpetual licenses and most professional service offerings.
 Contracts are annualized by dividing the total contract value by the number of days in the contract term, then multiplying by 365.